How it works

-- The entire sum of 5 500 SEK or 3 700 SEK depending on the dog's transfer fee is paid at the time of booking.
+- You can choose to pay the full amount depending on what the dog's transfer is at the time of booking.

 - Alternatively, you pay SEK 2000 at the time of booking and the remaining amount at least 7 days before the arrival of the dog.

-- About 10-14 days in advance, you are informed by telephone of a definite date and time for the dog's arrival.
-About 2-7 days before arrival, you will be called by your Contact Person, for a call in peace and quiet, regarding the practical things about the return home.
-When you finally go to Arlanda to pick up your dog there should be no unanswered questions that make you feel insecure or insecure.
+- Approximately 10-14 days in advance, you will be informed by phone or email of a definite date and time for the dog's arrival.
+About 2-7 days before arrival, you will be called by your Contact Person, for a conversation in peace and quiet, regarding the practical matters surrounding the return home.
+When you finally go to the designated meeting place to pick up your dog, there should be no unanswered questions that make you feel unsafe or insecure.

-- Then you receive your Romanian friend, who curiously or gently comes out of his air transport cage.
-You get help putting on the necklace and leash that you brought with you.
-Also, be sure to have a bowl of water and something really good to invite your dog to - a meatball can help even the shyest dog to overcome their fears!
-It can also be good to bring dog pouch bags and a roll of paper towels.
-Many dogs find that the floor at Arlanda is uncomfortable to walk on, so be prepared that you may be allowed to carry your dog out to the car or that you get help with this, as the risk of escape is very high before you have gained the trust of your dog.
+- You will then receive your Romanian friend with the help of our receptionist.
+You will be helped to put on the collar and leash that you have brought with you.
+Also, make sure you have a bowl of water and something really tasty to offer your dog - a meatball can help even the shyest dog overcome his fears!
+It can also be good to have dog poo bags and a roll of paper towels with you.
+Many dogs experience fear of what is happening and are very tired after the journey, so be prepared that you have to carry your dog to the car or that you get help with this, as the risk of escape is very high before you have gained the trust of your dog.

 - Shortly after your return home, you will be called by your Contact person again.
 Your Contact Person will follow you, and your dog during your first half year together in Sweden.

-- When you adopt a dog through DogRescue, you also have access to the Adopters' own Facebook group "Joy spacers" - where dog owners and activists in the association meet in the dog's sign.
+- When you adopt a dog through DogRescue, you also have access to the Adopters' own Facebook group "The Spreaders of Joy" - where dog owners and activists in the association meet in the dog's character.